 What if I’m afraid someone will find out I filed a complaint?

 - You may file a complaint without providing our office with your name or contact information; however, we may not be able to investigate your complaint properly if we cannot communicate with you to confirm the information you have provided or to obtain additional information.
 If you identify yourself to our office, we will not reveal your identity to anyone else without your permission, unless we or the Attorney General determines that such disclosure is unavoidable.

 - There is a space on the complaint form for your name and contact information, but it is not required.

 What happens after I file a complaint?

 - We will evaluate your complaint to determine whether it has sufficient merit to warrant further review.
-If we do conduct a review of your complaint, we will conduct it confidentially.
-We will not report to you or anyone else about the progress of the investigation other than to convey whether it has been referred to the Attorney General.
+If we determine it has merit, we will conduct a confidential review.
+We will not report to you or anyone else about the progress of the investigation other than to convey whether we have referred it to the Attorney General.

 - We will contact you if we need additional information.

 - State statute requires our office to report the results of our investigation to the office of the Attorney General.
 The Attorney General may decide to concur with our review or continue the investigation.

 - The investigation and its outcome generally remain confidential.
 Our office often includes findings and recommendations related to the results of our review in our audit reports.